 AI filters to moderate content in real time 🤖

 Current technology allows the implementation of artificial intelligence systems that detect patterns of harassment in messages, images, and videos.
-These filters can analyze language, the frequency of interactions, and user reports to block harmful content in seconds.
-If companies applied these resources, they could reduce harassment before it causes harm.
+These filters can analyze language, interaction frequency, and user reports to block harmful content in seconds.
+If companies applied these resources, they could reduce bullying before it causes harm.
 The key is to force them to invest in these systems through economic sanctions.

 The algorithm that sees nothing, but bills everything 💸

-The same algorithms that show you the perfect sneaker ad are incapable of detecting a repeated insult.
+The same algorithms that show you the perfect sneaker ad are unable to detect a repeated insult.
 How curious: artificial intelligence finds pizza deals in seconds, but needs a committee of sages to identify a bully.
-If the fines come, surely the technology will get smarter.
-Maybe it will even learn to read hate messages before the bill arrives.
+If fines arrive, surely technology will become smarter.
+Maybe it will even learn to read hate messages before the bill comes.